These applications implement quiver mutation (and cluster

 arrows between the vertices.
 To mutate with respect to a vertex, click

+the vertex.
 To adjust the picture after mutation, drag the vertices.

 a quiver without oriented cycles.
 This can be proved either